 On the other hand, if you’re struggling with your health, suffer from fatigue, have brain fog, avoid animal products, or you’re getting a bit older, carnitine might give you an edge.
 You’ll also need it in your diet if you’re a newborn, have digestive problems that result in malabsorption (much more common than you might imagine), or have poor kidney or liver function.
 But where carnitine really comes into its own is in the case of ketogenic diets and other low carbohydrate diets where you rely on fat primarily for your energy needs.
 There are also some medications that can deplete your carnitine, like the anticonvulsants valproate (epilim), phenobarbital, phenytoin, carbamazepine (tegretol), as well as emetine and zidovudine.
+Although these drugs are often used as first line treatments for epilepsy and other neurological problems, that isn’t because they’re the most effective approaches.
+So thy are they used so often?
+Find out in this post about Big Pharma.
 If you have nutrient deficiencies, you may be suffering from carnitine deficiency as well.

 Studies have shown carnitine supplements to benefit many chronic conditions

 In studies, carnitine supplements helps the neuropathy symptoms in people with diabetes.
 It also helps people with poor circulation to improve their walking endurance.
 In cancer patients, carnitine supplements help reduce the fatigue experienced while undergoing chemotherapy.
 There’s even some evidence that acetyl carnitine supplements help cognitive impairment in Alzheimer’s and even improve sperm counts in men.